Titer Testing For Dogs Explained: What Is A Titer Test?

-Getting regular annual vaccinations (aka booster shots) for your dog is a must.
+Annual vaccinations (aka booster shots) for your dog is a must.
 It is one of the topmost priorities for anyone who is a conscientious dog owner, or so some would have you believe.
 If your dog is a pup, or a recently adopted stray, there is no argument there – this dog needs its shots.
 However, if the dog is simply returning for the annual preventive treatment, it is entirely possible that there is no need for those booster shots.
 This is the primary function of a Titer test – to ascertain whether or not there is a satisfactory presence of antibodies in the blood.

-What is a Titer Test?
+What Is A Titer Test?

 A Titer test is basically an ordinary blood test.
 A portion of blood is taken, diluted, and analyzed.
 If there is a sufficient amount of antibodies in your dog’s system, then there is no need for certain vaccinations to be administered.

-Signs it’s Time For Your Dog to Have a Titer Test
+Signs It’s Time For Your Dog To Have A Titer Test

 There is no clear-cut sign that reveals itself when the time is right for a Titer test.